 This post may contain affiliate links.
 Read our disclosure here.

-Being 32 weeks pregnant and having four kids means my house will not be spotless anytime soon.
+With 5 kids (and lots of pets) my house will not be spotless anytime soon.
 For the foreseeable future there will be be dress-up clothes, art projects, and Legos adorning my halls, but that doesn’t mean we have to give up all hope.
 The solution to battling the mess without losing your mind: a cleaning schedule.

 Everyone’s family is different, but no matter what, you can make a cleaning schedule that works for you.
 Your goal can be to have a perfect house or your goal can be to be able to find the stairs.
 Either way, tweak the schedule to make it something you can actually follow.
 Try it for a few weeks and see how it goes.
 Scratch things out.
 Move things from one day to another.
 Make it work.